 Welcome!
-You are here because you are interested in joining the Eckert lab in Department of Biology located at Virginia Commonwealth University (VCU).
-I am an evolutionary biologist, with broad interests in evolutionary genetics, phylogenetics, and phylogeography.
+You are here because you are interested in joining the Eckert lab.
+I am an evolutionary biologist, with broad interests in population and evolutionary genetics.
 The goal of this site is to introduce you to my philosophy as a mentor.

 I am looking for students who are passionate about studying evolution.
 Whether you are an empiricist who works in the field or a theoretician who works through simulations and mathematical derivations, you will need to be a curious and passionate researcher to join my lab.
 It would also be valuable to have prior research experience, but this is not a requirement.
-As with most labs in the life sciences, there are only so many spots, so that open positions for students can be quite competitive.
+As with most labs in the life sciences, there are only so many spots, so that open positions are competitive.

-If you are interested in joining my lab, the best thing for you to do is to read my papers, read the information below, and then to set up a time to talk over the phone.
+If you are interested in joining my lab, the best thing for you to do is to read my papers, read the information below, and then to set up a time to talk.
 Prior to contacting me, please think about why my lab would help you to become a better scientist.

 My Philosophy of Mentoring